The Russia Investigations: What Does Devin Nunes Know?

 So it's telling that, in this context, Nunes considers this moment opportune.

-There probably is no certified letter from Trump to Russian President Vladimir Putin that says, "Dear sir — In exchange for your help in the election, I vow to govern as president in ways that benefit you" — and who knows whether there is any other smoking-gun-type evidence.
+There probably is no certified letter from Trump to Russian President Vladimir Putin that says, "Dear sir — In exchange for your help in the election, I vow to govern as president in ways that benefit you" — and who knows whether there is any smoking-gun-type evidence.

 Well, Nunes is among those who might know.
 Very little of the rest of the evidence in the Russia case is clear-cut.

-There may never be an independent account, for example, of what took place in the June 2016 Trump Tower meeting at which Donald Trump Jr. hosted a delegation of Russians after the email offer that described Moscow's desire to support the Trump campaign.
+There may never be an independent account, for example, of what took place in the June 2016 Trump Tower meeting at which Donald Trump Jr. hosted a delegation of Russians after an email offer that described Moscow's desire to support the Trump campaign.
 Maybe there'll never be a recording or a trustworthy transcript that sheds any light on whether other Trump campaign aides might have conspired when they had their contacts with Russians in 2016.

 What does it all add up to?
-In clearing Trump, Nunes and the House intelligence committee are not only stating there is no such evidence today, but that there never will be.
+In clearing Trump, Nunes and the House intelligence committee are not only stating there is no such evidence today, but also that there never will be.

 Democrats have alternatively fumed about this conclusion and mocked it, including frequent Trump critic Rep. Ted Lieu, D-Calif.